microsoft871/DXUT/README.md

 ## Release Notes

 * The VS 2017/2019 projects make use of ``/permissive-`` for improved C++ standard conformance.
 Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
-You can work around these by disabling this switch in the project files which is found in the ``<ConformanceMode>`` elements, or in some cases adding ``/Zc:twoPhase-`` to the ``<AdditionalOptions>`` elements.
+You can work around these by disabling this switch in the project files which is found in the ``<ConformanceMode>`` elements, or in some cases adding ``/Zc:two phase-`` to the ``<AdditionalOptions>`` elements.